 Route services require the ArcGIS Network Analyst extension.
 If you are unfamiliar with this extension, see the following topics in the ArcMap help:

 The following steps summarize what you must do to configure your own route network analysis service:

 - Create a route network analysis layer and publish it as a service.

 - Configure the resultant service as your portal's route utility service by following the applicable instructions in Configure utility services.

-- Follow the instructions in Creating an address locator in the ArcMap help to create a locator from your data.
-If you want to use suggestions in Map Viewer, check the Suggest option on the Create Address Locator tool when you create the locator.
+- Create an address locator in ArcMap using your data.
+If you want to use suggestions in the Map Viewer, check the Suggest option on the Create Address Locator tool when you create the locator.

-- Publish the locator as a service by right-clicking the locator in the Catalog tree in ArcMap or ArcCatalog and clicking Share As Service.
+- Publish the locator as a service by right-clicking the locator in the Catalog tree in ArcMap or ArcCatalog and selecting Share As Service.

-For more information on publishing a service, see How to publish a service in the ArcGIS Server help.
+For more information on publishing a service, see Service publishing in ArcGIS Desktop in the ArcGIS Server help.

-- Configure the resultant service as a locator for your portal.
+- Configure the published service as a locator for your portal.
 Go to Organization > Settings > Utility Services.